exah/ya-fetch/README.md

 #### timeout?: number

-If specified `TimeoutError` will be thrown and the request will be cancelled after the specified duration.
+If specified, `TimeoutError` will be thrown and the request will be cancelled after the specified duration.

 ```ts
 try {